jwmarb/llmdy/README.md

 - **ReaderLM v2**: Trained by [Jina AI](https://jina.ai/), **ReaderLM v2** is what powers llmdy since it is a finetune model specifically designed for HTML-to-Markdown conversion.
 [The model card can be found here](https://huggingface.co/jinaai/ReaderLM-v2).
 You will need to configure an OpenAI-compatible endpoint to access this model.
 This section will cover it.

+- **Makefile**: For quickly executing commands in this project; otherwise, you can just copy and paste the contents into your shell, if you know what you are doing.

 1. **Clone the repository:** Open your terminal, and run the following command to clone the repository:

 ```sh